BradleyLawson/Azure-104T100/12 - Configure Azure Virtual Network Peering/12c - Create Virtual Network Peering.md

 # Creating Virtual Network Peering

 Azure Virtual Network peering can be set up for virtual networks using various methods, including PowerShell, Azure CLI, and the Azure portal.
-In this guide, we focus on creating peering in the Azure portal for virtual networks deployed through Azure Resource Manager.
+The focus here will be on creating peering in the Azure portal for virtual networks deployed through Azure Resource Manager.

 ## What You Need to Know